Saqibadnan0011/Java-Tutorials/README.md

 <h2>📝 How to Utilize</h2>
 <p>
   Explore the folder that interests you.
-Each folder and README file gives you al the explanation, Notes, Different examples, Different code examples and solutions and more.
+Each folder and README file gives you all the explanation, Notes, Different examples, Different code examples and solutions and more.
 </p>

 <h2>🤝 Contribution</h2>